neoforged/Documentation/docs/resources/server/recipes/index.md

 Each method takes in a `RecipeType`, which denotes what method is being applied to use the recipe (crafting, smelting, etc.), a `Container` which holds the configuration of the inputs, and the current level which is passed to `Recipe#matches` along with the container.

 :::tip
-Forge provides the `RecipeWrapper` utility class which extends `Container` for wrapping around `IItemHandler`s and passing them to methods which requires a `Container` parameter.
+NeoForge provides the `RecipeWrapper` utility class which extends `Container` for wrapping around `IItemHandler`s and passing them to methods which requires a `Container` parameter.

 ```java
 // Within some method with IItemHandlerModifiable handler